Getting dressed is not as easy as picking something out of your closet.

 If video is more your thing, check out my IGTV episode with color expert Brittany Allen from House of Colour!

 First let's start with color 101 and learn the basics...

 On a color wheel you have warm colors/tones and cool colors/tones.
 This will come into play once you distinguish if you are a warm or cool skin tone.

 Before you buy a new wardrobe, wedding clothes or other special occasion attire, it's best to know how to choose colors that flatter your skin tone.
 Choosing the wrong color can make your skin and hair appear dull, while the right colors for your skin tone can make you look vibrant.
 We want you to look vibrant!

-1. Distinguish your skin tone
+1. Determine your skin tone

 Warm complexions have yellow undertones, whereas cool complexions have pink undertones.

 *Always look at the skin on the neck, and chest to determine skin tone, Not your face.
 As hormones can create redness in women and make them see pink undertones.

 The skin on your wrist, elbows, and temples is very thin and has blood vessels close to the surface.
 If your skin color is light enough, you’ll be able to see the veins through the skin in these three locations.

 4. Determine your season (This was the most helpful for me)